-Prescription medications can treat a wide range of illnesses and may be life saving.
-However, if they’re not used correctly, they can have dangerous side effects.
-If you believe your doctor was negligent when prescribing medication, you should get in touch with a lawyer from Davis & Brusca Trial Lawyers.
+Prescription medications are used to treat a wide range of illnesses and medical conditions, and may be life saving.
+However, if they are not used correctly, the results can be dangerous – even fatal.
+If you believe your loved one suffered harm due to their medications, you should get in touch with a lawyer from Davis & Brusca Trial Lawyers.

 As a patient, you can actually take several steps to reduce your risk of medication errors.
 Start by being completely honest about all the medications and substances you currently take.
 You should also ask many questions about a drug your doctor wants to prescribe, such as what the side effects are and how often you need to take it.
 Its also advisable to consult with your pharmacist, particularly with medications which are new to market.
 Pharmacists may have access to a more complete list of possible drug interactions than the prescribing doctor.